DME (drug)

-DME, also known as 3,4-dimethoxy-β-hydroxyphenethylamine or as β-hydroxy-3,4-DMPEA, is a psychoactive drug of the phenethylamine and BOx families.
+DME, also known as bisnormacromerine or as 3,4-dimethoxy-β-hydroxyphenethylamine (β-hydroxy-3,4-DMPEA), is a psychoactive drug of the phenethylamine and BOx families.
 It is the β-hydroxy derivative of 3,4-dimethoxyphenethylamine (3,4-DMPEA or DMPEA), which is an analogue of mescaline (3,4,5-TMPEA or TMPEA).

 Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists DME's dose as greater than 115 mg orally and its duration as unknown.
 At a dose of 115 mg orally, its effects included faint nausea and possible alertness, but described as "substantially no effects".

 Chemistry

 Synthesis

 The chemical synthesis of DME has been described.

 Analogues

 Analogues of DME (β-hydroxy-3,4-DMPEA) include BOH (β-methoxy-MDPEA) and BOM (β-methoxymescaline; β-methoxy-3,4,5-TMPEA), among others.
+Other analogues include normacromerine (N-methyl-DME) and macromerine (N,N-dimethyl-DME).

 History

 DME was first described in the scientific literature by Alexander Shulgin and colleagues in 1969.
 It was subsequently described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).